swiftlang/swift-evolution/proposals/0156-subclass-existentials.md

 ## Source compatibility

-This change will not break Swift 3 compability mode because Objective-C types will continue to be imported as before.
+This change will not break Swift 3 compatibility mode because Objective-C types will continue to be imported as before.
 But in Swift 4 mode, all types bridged from Objective-C which use the equivalent Objective-C existential syntax could break code which does not meet the new protocol requirements.
 For example, the following Objective-C code:

 ```objc
 @interface MyViewController